Where to See Seals in San Diego: La Jolla Seal Rookery

 9. SeaWorld San Diego

-Not the first place to see the wild seals and sea lions, SeaWorld San Diego do harbor some of them.
+Not the first place to see the wild seals and sea lions, SeaWorld San Diego does harbor some of them.
 Most of these pinnipeds have been rescued.
 Some seals and sea lions were born in captivity and don’t know how to survive on their own in the wild.

 With that said, the pinnipeds in SeaWorld San Diego are hardly wild creatures any longer.
 On top of that, there are many arguments about cruel treatment of the animals here.
 All in all, SeaWorld is one of a few places where you have a 100% probability of observing the San Diego seals and sea lions.